ridzuan5757/k8s/docs/1_concepts/4_workload/3_1_deployments.md

 > [!NOTE]
 > Explicitly setting this field to 0, will result in cleaninbg up all the
 > history of the Deployment thus that Deployment will not be able to roll back.

+## Canary Deployment

+If we want to roll out releases to a subset of users or servers using the Deployment, we can create multiple Deployments, one for each release following the canary pattern.

+## Writing a Deployment Spec

+As will all other k8s configs, a Deployments needs the following fields:
+- `.apiVersion`
+- `.kind`
+- `.metadata`
+- `.spec`

+When the control plane creates new Pods for the Deployment, the `.metadata.name` of the Deployment is part of the basis for naming those Pods.
+The name of a Deployment must be a valid DNS subdomain value, but this can produce unexpected results for the Pod hostnames.
+For best compatibility, the name should follow more restructive rules for a DNS label.